 Ready for a BIG bonus?
-Chase is offering existing and new customers $1,000 to upgrade or open a new Chase Sapphire Banking checking account!
+Chase is offering existing and new customers $1,000 to upgrade or open a new Chase Sapphire Banking account!

 I’ve been a Chase customer for over 10 years because they are one of the largest, most reputable banks in America.
 In addition to being a banking client, I also have their Chase Sapphire Reserve and Chase Ink Business Preferred, two of the best premium personal and business credit cards available due to their unreal benefits.